cobereinbold/TuneIn/README.md

 ## Getting started

 ### Database:
-Setup may be required to run the server on your computer
+Setup may be required to run the server on your computer.
+MongoDB requires manual IP whitelisting in order to connect to it.
+We have whitelisted all IPs, but in case you run into issues running the backend, follow these steps:

 1. Go to [MongoDB](https://account.mongodb.com/account/login)
 2. Sign in with the following credentials: